 We suggest you try the following to help find what you’re looking for:

-Oracle provides severity ratings for bug fixes released in Critical Patch Updates (CPUs) and Security Alerts.
-The top-level CPU document, the CPU advisory, contains risk matrices listing security vulnerabilities fixed in that CPU.
-The risk matrices use the Common Vulnerability Scorning System (CVSS) Base Score to provide information about the severity of the vulnerabilities.
-CVSS describes itself as "a way to capture the principal characteristics of a vulnerability, and produce a numerical score reflecting its severity".
-This numerical Base Score ranges between 0.0 and 10.0, where 10.0 represents the most severe vulnerability.
-The risk matrices are ordered using this value, with the most severe vulnerability at the top.
+Oracle provides severity ratings for bug fixes released in Critical Patch Updates and Security Alerts.
+The top-level advisory or alert document contains risk matrices listing security vulnerabilities fixed in the associated patches.
+The risk matrices use the Common Vulnerability Scoring System (CVSS) Base Metrics to provide information about the severity of the vulnerabilities.
+CVSS captures the principal characteristics of a vulnerability, and produces a numerical score reflecting its severity.
+The CVSS formula converts these metrics into a numerical Base Score which ranges between 0.0 and 10.0, where 10.0 reflects the greatest severity.
+Vulnerabilities in each risk matrix are ordered using this value, with the most severe vulnerability at the top.

-Oracle conforms to the CVSS version 3.0 standard, but certain interpretations and assumptions are sometime required.
-The purpose of this page is to clarify Oracle's interpretation of the standard.
-This page is therefore not intended to replace the CVSS standards but to supplement them.
-The References sections contain links to both versions of the CVSS standards for those not familiar with them.
+Please note that the purpose of this page is to clarify Oracle's interpretation of the CVSS standard.
+This page is not intended to replace the CVSS documentation, but to supplement it.
+Links to relevant versions of the CVSS standards are provided in the References sections.

-Version 2.0 impacts are always scored relative to the underlying operating system.
-In version 3.0, Attack Vector, Attack Complexity, Privileges Required and User Interaction are scored relative to the vulnerable component; and Confidentiality, Integrity and Availability are scored relative to the impacted component.
-Generally speaking, the vulnerable component is the product or product component that contains the vulnerability, and which is listed in the Component column of the advisory risk matrix.
+The Attack Vector, Attack Complexity, Privileges Required and User Interaction metrics are scored relative to the vulnerable component; and Confidentiality, Integrity and Availability are scored relative to the impacted component.
+Generally speaking, the vulnerable component is the product or product component that contains the vulnerability, which is listed in the Component column of the advisory risk matrix.
 The impacted component is the component whose data suffers a loss of confidentiality or integrity, or whose service availability is disrupted.

-An Attack Vector of Local indicates that the vulnerable component cannot be accessed directly over a network, but requires an attacker to first connect via an intermediary command interpreter, e.g., a Unix shell or DOS prompt.
+An Attack Vector of Local indicates that the vulnerable component cannot be exploited directly over a network, but requires an attacker to first connect via an intermediary command interpreter, e.g., a Unix/Linux shell or DOS prompt.
 This is then used to launch the attack by invoking the vulnerable component.
 Such connections use protocols such as SSH and telnet.
-In version 2.0, only attacks requiring connections to an operating system command interpreter were considered local, but version 3.0 no longer scores all vulnerabilities relative to the underlying operating system (as discussed above).
-Therefore, attacks requiring connections to non-operating system command interpreters, such as SQL interpreters, are also considered local attacks.
+Attacks requiring connections to non-operating system command interpreters, such as SQL interpreters, are also considered local attacks.

 Every security vulnerability is considered and scored individually.
 Although it is sometimes possible to combine, or blend, threats to create an attack that is more severe than the sum of its parts, it is clearer to consider each vulnerability individually.
 The same logic is applied to vulnerabilities that produce a result that could lead to further damage without requiring another vulnerability.